chaolinhan/MSc_Project/Meeting/meeting3.md

 ​																												Figure 2

-(Different colours indicates different generations)
+(Different colours represents different generations)

 ![image-20200609181634239](../../../Library/Application Support/typora-user-images/image-20200609181634239.png)

 ​																												Figure 3

--   Greater M: lower acceptance rates at each generation, the more particles are needed in each generation, thus the more time is needed.
+-   Greater M in Nearest Neighbour (NN): lower acceptance rates at each generation, the more particles are needed in each generation, thus the more time is needed.
--   Here, M=750 is the curve with lowest acceptance rates, as suggested by Filippi, S. et al, the maximal M=2000 (whole population) will be expected to have the lowest acceptance rates.
+-   Here, M=750 is the curve with lowest acceptance rates, as suggested by Filippi, S. et al, the maximal M=2000 (whole population) will be expected to have the lowest acceptance rates among all M.
 -   The traditional trivial multivariate normal kernel should have equal performance to M=2000, but here in `pyabc` the multivariate normal kernel is a modified version and thus better
 -   Decrease the `scaling` argument of multivariate normal kernel will make the perturbation kernel more ‘local', as it is sampling under a ‘thinner’ Gaussian distribution, however there could be problems which are discussed in the next section

-### Median eps with minimum eps=10
+### Median threshold schedule with minimum eps=10

-Using median epsilon schedule, starts from 50.
+Using median epsilon schedule starting from 50.
 Maximal generation numbers is set to 30, but ABC SMC will stop as long as the eps is smaller than 10

 #### Result